greenelab/greenelab.com/team/index.md

 ---

 Our lab is made up of a highly engaged and collaborative team of researchers.
+We recognize that diverse teams do better research.
-We recognize the value of diversity in the process of discovery, and we foster an environment where team members are treated equally and we respect and admire our differences.
+We foster an environment where team members are treated equally, and where we respect and admire our differences.
 The team includes postdocs, students at all levels, staff, and our lab mascots.

 <div class="team_gallery">